-Wessex HCC Mk4 replaced the Whirlwind in the Queen's Flight in July 1969, and Whirlwind XR486 was transferred to 32 Sqdn RAF St Athan.
+Wessex HCC Mk4 replaced the Whirlwind in the Queen's Flight in July 1969, and Whirlwind XR486 was transferred to 32 Sqdn at RAF Northolt for VIP duties.
 It was retired for ground training and from 1981 exhibited in the St Athan Historic Aircraft collection.
 XR486 was sold in 1993 to Whirlwind Helicopters Ltd and given the civilian registration G-WWW, before being transferred to The Helicopter Museum on 8 June 2000 where it has been restored to the pristine condition of the Queen's Flight.

 Max Speed: 177 km/h (110 mph)

 Empty Weight: 2247 kg (4952 lb)